Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

 LSU Schedule Analysis

-- The Tigers beat the No. 13 Virginia Tech Hokies in an 82-64 win on November 30, which was their signature win of the season.
+- The Tigers' signature victory this season came against the Virginia Tech Hokies, a squad ranked inside the AP's Top 25 (No. 13).
+The Tigers secured the 82-64 win at home on November 30.

-- The Tigers have one win versus Quadrant 1 opponents, tied for the 25th-most in Division 1.
+- The Tigers have one win versus Quadrant 1 teams, tied for the 25th-most in the nation.

-- LSU has nine wins over Quadrant 4 teams, tied for the second-most in the country.

 LSU 2023-24 Best Wins